equalsraf/git-talk/git.md

 - In github you can't push to other people's repositories
 - You fork their repos, and send [pull requests](https://github.com/neovim/neovim/pull/1927) with changes
+- The maintainer may ask for more fixes, or for a rebase

 ---
 class: inverse, middle